Benpsheppard/strive-mern/README.md

 - Review progress such as total workouts and other stats
 - Contact form for feedback and support
 - Data persistance using MongoDB
+- Deployed on render for use on mobile in the gym

 ## Installation
 Clone the repo: